 Updated from the recipe published here on the blog in 2017.
 Every recipe for Anzac Biscuits will vary slightly.
-I make these they way I enjoy biscuits, thicker, chewier and with shredded coconut.
-Follow the recipe below or find the printable version here
+I make these the way I enjoy biscuits, thicker, chewier, and with shredded coconut.
+Follow the recipe below or find the printable version here.

 125 g unsalted butter

 100 g castor sugar

 Kitchen Tool Kit